Jury for the architectural design competition for Block 2

 Peter Herrndorf, Media Leader

-Peter Herrndorf is the past President and Chief Executive Officer (CEO) of the National Arts Centre and the former Chairman and CEO of TV Ontario.
+Peter Herrndorf was the past President and Chief Executive Officer (CEO) of the National Arts Centre and the former Chairman and CEO of TV Ontario.
 He also worked at the Canadian Broadcasting Corporation for almost 18 years, eventually becoming Vice President and General Manager of English Language Radio and Television.

-The Globe and Mail selected Peter as one Canada’s 50 “nation builders”.
+The Globe and Mail selected Peter as one of Canada’s 50 “nation builders”.
 He is a Companion of the Order of Canada and a member of the Order of Ontario.